Skip to main content

 A well-presented Professional Reference List for UK job applications should contain several key elements to be useful to prospective employers and to comply with UK GDPR data protection requirements.

 The candidate identification section at the top of the document should state the candidate's full name and address.
-This ensures the reference list can be matched to the correct application and that the referees can identify who they are being asked to provide a reference for.
+This confirms the reference list can be matched to the correct application and that the referees can identify who they are being asked to provide a reference for.

 For each referee, the list should include: the referee's full name (including any professional title such as Dr or Professor); their current job title or position; the name of the organisation where they currently work; a direct telephone number (UK format); a professional email address; and a brief description of the candidate's relationship to the referee, including the nature of the professional relationship and the approximate dates of the relationship (e.g. 'Direct line manager, Hartley Engineering Ltd, 2019–2023').
 Providing the relationship context helps the prospective employer understand the referee's basis for knowing the candidate and assess the relevance of the reference.